yugen-m7/yeti_docs/wiki/device_setup.md

     3. Use the second wire to connect A on the Energy Meter to A on the Yeti Gateway.
         - Rule: B must connect to B, and A must connect to A.
 3. Check for Mistakes (The Polarity Check):
-    - Make absolutely sure you did not switch A and B. The A wire must go to A, and the B wire must go to B. If you mix them up, it won't work!
+    - Confirm that the A line is connected to A, and the B line is connected to B on both devices.
+Reversing these lines prevents proper communication.
 4. Power Up:
-    - Make sure you plug in and power on both the Energy Meter and the Yeti Gateway.
+    - Connect the 12 V power supply to the Yeti Gateway and power up the energy meter to begin operation.

-### Part 2: Network Setup
+## Part 2: Network Setup

 - Option A: Ethernet Setup
     - Connect a standard Ethernet cable from your network switch or router to the Ethernet port on the Yeti Gateway.